 What is the best suspension training system?

-The simple anchoring mechanism means you can set-up in a matter of seconds, using anything from a stable tree branch to a hotel door as an anchor point to get started.
-The fully adjustable and tough straps allow for both feet and hands to be used here, opening up a whole world of rapid, fat-burning workouts.
+The simple anchoring mechanism means you can set up in a matter of seconds, using anything from a stable tree branch to a hotel door as an anchor point to get started.
+The fully adjustable and rugged straps allow for both feet and hands to be used here, opening up a whole world of rapid, fat-burning workouts.
 TRX also includes what it refers to as a 'best-in-class' 35-page workout guide, which will rapidly become your bible to all things suspension training.